 Q. What are the advantages and disadvantages of making films of real-life events?

-A. The advantages of making films based on a real-life event are that we could learn many things from such films.
-For example, when we make a film based on a true story of World War 1 or 2, we can learn about the cruelties of war, therefore we should avoid any kind of wars and support the world peace.
-The real event movies are more important in terms of underlining story, lesson, historical figures and facts.
-This type of film reveals the past among us and creates a lasting impression on the viewers.
+A. The advantages of making films based on a real-life event are that we can learn many things from such films.
+For example, when we watch a film based on World War I or II, we can learn about the cruelties and catastrophic outcomes of wars.
+Therefore we should learn to avoid any kind of war and support world peace.
+The movies based on real events are more important in terms of their underlining stories, lessons, historical figures and facts.
+This type of films reveal past history to us and create a lasting impression on the viewers.

-A. Well, I think it depends on how the director wants to convey the message of the film.
-If his purpose is to show history, then I believe that it should stick to the original story.
-Meanwhile, if the aim of the films is for popularity or entertainment, then the director could develop the story.
+A. Well, I think it depends on how the film-maker wants to convey the message of the film.
+If his/her purpose is to present history to the audience, then I believe that it should strictly adhere to the original story.
+Meanwhile, if the aim of the films is to entertain people, then the director could develop and change the story.

-Sometimes many books are converted to films and in such cases, the filmmakers often change the dialogues and story of the original one.
-If the story is a fictitious one, I think the filmmakers should change a bit to make the movie more attractive.
-However, if the story is based on a prominent historical event or person, then they should remain as much authentic and true as possible to the original event or character.
+Sometimes films are based on books and novels and in such cases, the film-makers often change the dialogues and story of the original one.
+If the story is a fictitious one, I think the film-maker should change the story to some extent to make the movie more attractive.
+However, if the story is based on a prominent historical event or a famous person, it should remain as much authentic and true as possible to the original event or character.

 Q. Should films and television be censored or should we be free to choose what we see?

-A. In my opinion, I think films and TV programmes should be censored, since they might contain some inappropriate scenes which could be embarrassing for the whole family.
-The amount of violence, blood-scene, drug abuse and slangs used on TV programmes and movies should also be censored as it might not be appropriate for people of all ages.
+A. In my opinion, films and TV programmes should be censored since they might contain some inappropriate scenes which could be embarrassing for the whole family.
+The amount of violence, blood-scene, drug abuse scenes and slangs used in TV programmes and movies should also be censored as it might not be appropriate for people of all ages.

-Many films show adults or violence scenes these days, and they should be censored, since it could have negative effects on people, especially on the children’s imagination.
+Many films use unnecessary adult or violent scenes these days, and they should be censored, since it could have negative effects on people, especially on the children’s imagination.

 Q. How do you think censorship laws will change in the next 20 years?

-A. Well, even though I support censorship, but I think it will be loosen in the future because people would be able to access films from many sources including the internet these days.
+A. Well, even though I support necessary censorship, I think it will be extricated in the future because people would be able to access movies from many different sources including the internet.
 For example, children will be able to download films in their tablet PCs and watch films that they like.
-Therefore it is important for us to monitor our children’s gadget these days, to ensure that they watch appropriate films.
+Therefore it is important for us to monitor our children’s gadgets to ensure that they watch appropriate films and TV programmes.

-The trends of movie censorship reveal the fact that movies are not censored as strictly as the used to be in the past.
-The freedom of creative arts will also be a dominating factor for the loose censorship of movies.
+The trends of movie censorship reveal the fact that movies are not censored as strictly as they used to be in the past.
+The freedom of creative arts will also be a dominating factor for the loose censorship of movies in the future.